VitikaSoni/green-lens/README.md

 ### Prerequisites

-- Python 3.8+
 - Node.js 18+
 - npm or yarn
 - OpenAI API key
-- Tesseract OCR or Docker
+- Python 3.8+ and Tesseract OCR or Docker

 ### 1. Clone the Repository